11,830 km so far.

 Sometimes being a vegetarian on the road is a pain in the ass.
 There, I said it.
 Not everything about not eating meat is wonderful and sunshiny all the time (almost everything though).

-In Thailand, especially, we’ve been finding it hard to get fed.
+Lately, we’ve been finding it hard to find vegan food in Thailand.

 Before I tell you more about Thai food though, I must interrupt this post to show you the bizarre furniture at our hotel.
 As you can see from the lobby, this place is pretty swish.